jrnhofman/Dotfiles/README.md

-# dotfiles
+# Dotfiles

-Repo to store config files for ViM etc.
+This repository contains dotfiles for easy configuration on a new machine.